angelod1as/portfolio/content/home/stuff.md

 *Stuff*.

 One very singular example of *stuff* he does is his three-year-running satirical newspaper, Tempos Fantásticos.
 After thinking how to mix journalism, design and science-fiction, he designed, wrote and sold the newspapers' first edition.
-It was pretty bad.
-Gladly, three or four years can greatly improve a publication.
+He did his best to unite passionate people and, after a few issues, he had a team of volunteers working alongside him.
+The publication improved a lot over three or four years.

 Another of this *stuff* is... well, this website.
 He loves to code and is eager to learn new technologies.
 Beyond paid work, he likes quizzes, data-driven search tools and storytelling platforms.
 He's excited to take part in new digital projects, some of them still *very* secret.